david-pugh-gcell/GCellNotificationFW_iOS/README.md

 # GCellNotificationFW for iOS
 This project is an example XCode project that uses the GCell iBeacon Notification FW to easily set up and detect proximity to nearby iBeacons.
-It is written in Swift (XCode 7.3).
+It is written in Swift and tested using XCode 7.3 for iOS8 +.

 For more information about iBeacons, potential applications, the Framework and other software support such as platforms please contact us at [GCell ibeacon.solar](http://www.ibeacon.solar).